-The court before which proceedings are brought may also be determined by written agreement of the parties.
-However, certain claims must be brought before specific courts:
+The court before which proceedings are brought may also be determined by written agreement of the parties.72 However, certain claims must be brought before specific courts: 73

-- Claims concerning the recognition of the ownership of, or the repossession of, a building, structure or land.
-Such claims must be brought before the relevant court where the building, structure or land is located - Claims of creditors of persons inheriting certain property filed prior to acceptance of the legacy by heirs.
-Such claims must be brought in courts located at the place of the location of the inherited property or a main portion thereof - Claims against common carriers arising out of agreements for the carriage of passengers or freight.
-Such claims must be brought before the relevant court for the place of the location of the carrier
+- Claims concerning the recognition of ownership of - or the repossession of - a building, structure or land must be brought before the relevant court where the building, structure or land is located. - Claims of creditors of persons inheriting certain property filed prior to acceptance of the legacy by heirs must be brought in courts located at the place of the location of the inherited property or a main portion of it. - Claims against common carriers arising out of agreements for the carriage of passengers or freight must be brought before the relevant court for the place of the location of the carrier.

 In the courts of first instance, a civil case or a commercial dispute is considered by a single judge.
-Appeals are considered by a panel of three judges, with one of them acting as presiding judge, though cassational appeals may be considered by a panel of more than three judges.
+Appeals are considered by a panel of three judges, with one of them acting as the presiding judge.
+Note, however, that cassational appeals may be considered by a panel of more than three judges.74